Storages

 async def main() -> None:

-# request provider, it will be opened, and fully managed if not specified.
+# a default request manager, it will be opened, and fully managed if not specified.

 crawler = HttpCrawler()